hollina/scul/README.md

 the package is available here,
 <https://hollina.github.io/scul/articles/scul-tutorial.html>.
 The
 tutorial uses publicly available data and discusses many features of the SCUL procedure.
+The tutorial also provides a simple comparison the SCUL method to the traditional synthetic control method.

-More details on the method can be found in our working paper, (link to be posted 3 May 2020).
-The working paper, which is co-authored with Coady Wing, desribes identification assumptions and key recommendations for—normally ad hoc—decisions that arise in most synthetic control studies.
-The paper then describes the SCUL method and uses SCUL to estimate how recreational marijuana legalization affects sales of alcohol and over-the-counter painkillers, finding reductions in alcohol sales.
+More details on SCUL can be found in our working paper, (link to be posted 3 May 2020).
+The paper, joint with Coady Wing, desribes identification assumptions and recommendations for key—and normally ad hoc—decisions that arise in most synthetic control studies.
+The paper then describes the SCUL method and uses the procedure to estimate how recreational marijuana legalization affects sales of alcohol and over-the-counter painkillers, finding reductions in alcohol sales.

-## Brief overview

-### What is a synthetic control?
+## What is a synthetic control?

 The synthetic control methodology is a strategy for estimating causal treatment effects for idiosyncratic historical events.
 In the typical